Label-efficient Time Series Representation Learning: A Review: Cross-domain Learning

 \subsection{Semi-supervised Domain Adaptation}

 Semi-supervised domain adaptation is used to adapt a model trained on a source domain to a related out-of-distribution target domain, in which only a small amount of labeled data is available for the target domain.
+In addition to the source domain dataset \( \mathcal{D}_S \) and the target domain dataset \( \mathcal{D}_T \), assume a subset of \( \mathcal{D}_T \) is labeled: \( \mathcal{D}_{T_L} = \{(x^T_k, y^T_k)\}_{k=1}^{N_{T_L}} \).
+The objective is to leverage \( \mathcal{D}_S \), \( \mathcal{D}_{T_L} \), and the unlabeled portion of \( \mathcal{D}_T \) to learn a model \( f \) that achieves high performance on the target domain.
 The labeled samples in the target domain can be helpful in two aspects.
 First, it can be used to select the best target model hyperparameters.
 Second, these samples can be used to boost the adaptation performance of the model.
-The training process of the semi-supervised domain adaptation is shown in Fig.~\ref{fig:semi_domain_adaptation}, where we apply the classification loss to the labeled samples from both the source and target domains, and use a domain alignment strategy to align the distribution of both domains.
+The training process of the semi-supervised domain adaptation is shown in Fig.~\ref{fig:semi_domain_adaptation}, where we apply the classification loss to the labeled samples from both the source and target domains and use a domain alignment strategy to align the distribution of both domains.

 Most previous semi-supervised UDA works have adopted the adversarial-based approach.
 For example, \citet{heremans2022unsupervised} generate pseudo labels to boost the performance along with the target domain labeled data while performing adversarial domain adaptation for EEG signals.
 Also, \citet{semi_uda_fd} propose nuclear norm maximization and consistency loss with virtual adversarial training to measure the discrepancy between the predictions of the unlabeled samples and their perturbations, which helps to maintain diversity and discriminability.
 Those components are added along with the adversarial training on fault diagnosis data.